joeboc/TwilioGameShowHotline/README.md

 Real-time drawing synced between browser clients.

-Speech-to-text from Twilio’s ConversationRelay.
+Speech to text from Twilio’s ConversationRelay.

-Room-based system so multiple people can play independently.
+Room based system so multiple people can play independently.

-Optional text-to-speech button for drawers who want to send typed hints to the caller.
+Optional text to speech button for drawers who want to send typed hints to the caller.

 Using the Hosted Version